martinteoharov/pixpox-dev-docs/docs/I. Vision.md

 PixPox's implementation of the Entity Component System pattern is unique in that every component implements its own system.
 This differs from more common implementations of ECS, where systems are typically implemented independently of the components.
 At present, there is no way to create a system that is not attached to a component in PixPox.
 Despite this difference, the core benefits of the Entity Component System pattern, such as improved abstraction and parallelization, still apply to PixPox.

-There is more things to discuss in terms of the ECS implementation, such as - queries, storage systems, mutexes and parallelisation, but that will be its own page.
+There are additional aspects related to the ECS implementation that merit discussion, such as queries, storage systems, mutexes, and parallelization.
+However, these will be detailed on a separate page.

 ### Rendering